Most people are familiar with the term “natural selection.” Most people can even use it in a phrase:

 In the 1800’s a young Charles Darwin accompanied a British naval ship called the H.M.S.
 Beagle which was on an exploratory mission.
 Among his many observations he saw that on the islands of the Galapagos (offshore from Peru) there were several variations of finches.
 Darwin had studied and collected finches from the South American mainland and now did the same with the Galapagos finches.
 Later he would remark on how the Galapagos finches had unique beaks and other body features when compared to the average mainland finch.

 Darwin noted that due to the different environmental conditions and food chains on the islands compared to the mainland, certain characteristics were better than others for allowing finches to survive.
-For example, in environments where droughts were common, finches with powerful, thick and stubby beaks could better scavenge older, dryer seeds because their beaks were stronger and could crack these open, helping digestion.
-As a result each season more tough-beaked finches would survive than other finches and so the next generation of finches in these areas would contain a greater number of tough beaked finches.
-The different environments had a direct impact on which finches were better suited to survive in them and so “naturally selected” certain finches as being “fit for survival.”
+For example, in environments where droughts were common, finches with powerful, thick and stubby beaks could better scavenge the tough older, dryer seeds because of their stronger beaks.
+As a result each season more tough-beaked finches would survive than other finches and so made up more of the next generation of finches.
+The different environments had a direct impact on which finches were better suited to survive and so “naturally selected” certain finches.

 Darwinian proponents believe that this type of phenomenon — which no one denies occurs — explains not only the different types of finch beaks on the west coast of South America, but the very way in which bacteria were first formed and slowly changed into elephants.
 Often, in support of the belief that natural selection is an all powerful creator, it is pointed out that dog breeders engage in the same selective game that Nature does.
 In what is called “artificial selection” breeders take Nature’s role and choose which dogs to breed together and keep these descendants separate for several generations to further “mold” the type of dog characteristics they desire to preserve.
 Due to the fast acting interference of people compared to the slow changes in climates and ecosystems, we can greatly speed up the process of change when performing artificial selection on a species.
 As a result, in a few centuries we have gone from the majestic wolf and “created” the chihuahua.